Blog

 Leah Levy – Filmmaker

 Leah Levy is a new up and coming filmmaker.
 Her films capture her struggles, adventures and fears as she journeyed into frumkite.
 After receiving a Bachelor’s of Art’s in Sociology from the University of Louisville, Kentucky, she came to New York and worked in music.
+With a background in theatre, drumming (middle eastern and african drums), and turning her back on a possible career in disc jockeying for religion, she decided to earn an Associate’s in Occupational Studies in Video Production at the Art Institute of New York City received June 2008.
+This decision to follow her creative side was inspired by her grandmother and grandfather’s influences on her in art and spirituality.
+Therefore, her first Experimental Film “Chumatz” was completed in their memory.
+“Engaged” is her last project completed in 2008.

 Marilyn Lechtman – Dancer, Designer – Toronto, CAN

 Marilyn Lechtman began ballet training at Les Grand Ballet Canadienne in Montreal and continued studies in jazz and modern dance.
 She taught and performed for a number of years before turning her artistic expression to clothing and costume design.
-In 2005 she debuted her one-woman show “Letters of Appreciation” which she performs as a charity project for Synagogue groups, schools and other organizations.
-Professionally, she is a real estate agent and considers all her challenges opportunities for creativity.
-Marilyn lives in Toronto with her husband of 34 years.
-She has two grown children and two grandchildren.
-She is proud to be a co-founder of Koleinu and would like to express her heartfelt appreciation to be blessed with the support of family and friends to participate in this wonderful production.
+In 2005 she debuted her one-woman

 Tziporah Miriam Halperin – Singer – New York, NY